hi9105/Azure-ML-Pipeline-Deployment/README.md

 Once the model is deployed, use the endpoint.py script to interact with the trained model.
 In this step, we need to run the script, modifying both the scoring_uri and the key to match the key for service and the URI that was generated after deployment.
 This URI can be found in the Details tab, above the Swagger URI.

-In following image, we can see that : Endpoint output
+In following image, we can see that the "endpoint.py" script runs against the API producing JSON output from the model.

 ![endpoint_output](screenshot/endpoint_output.JPG)